A virtual celebration

-Find out more in our #EdWeek20 Social media toolkit.
+- Find out more in our #EdWeek20 Social media toolkit

-Check what activities can take place
+Check what activities can take place in schools

 Check the guide to NSW school students returning to face-to-face learning for the latest information on what activities and site usage can take place in schools from Term 3 2020.